How long do garden seeds last? How do you tell if your old seeds are still good? Let’s find out!

-- Parsley, sweet corn, leeks, parsnips, shallots, and chives require fresh seed every year.
+- Parsley, sweet corn, leeks, parsnips, shallots, and chives require fresh seeds every year.

 How to Tell If Your Seeds Are Still Good

-If I have a question about the viability of some seeds, such as those beans that someone gave me that they had kicking around since 2012, I will test a few.
+If I have a question about the viability of some seeds—such as those beans that someone gave me back in 2012—I will test a few.

 This is as easy as placing ten seeds on a damp paper towel, folding it up, and placing it in a plastic bag.
 Put the bag in a warm spot and check after a week or so to see if any of the seeds have sprouted.

-- 2 out of 10 means 20% germination—not too good, so I would just sow them more thickly than usual when planting or buy fresh seeds.
+- If 2 out of 10 germinate, that means a germination rate of about 20%—not too good, so I would either plant more of them than usual or buy fresh seeds altogether.

-- If 8 out of 10 germinate that means 80%—not bad at all and I can get away with using them for another season.
+- If 8 out of 10 germinate, that means 80%—not bad at all, and I can likely get away with using them for another season.

 Once you have determined what you need, you can shop with a clear plan in mind and be less likely to overbuy.

-Have fun perusing the catalogs and dreaming of your best garden ever.
+Have fun looking through this year’s seed catalogs and dreaming of your best garden ever.
 Summer is just a page away in a seed catalog!

 Speaking of which, check out our list of free garden catalogs and sites.